 - 2 cloves of garlic, chopped

-- 2 tbsp milk of your choice, I used unsweetened soy milk
+- 2 tablespoon milk of your choice, I used unsweetened soy milk

 - Discard the outer green leaves from the head of cauliflower and also the stem.
 Chop the cauliflower into small florets and steam them for 10 minutes or until soft.
 You could also boil them if you want.